aregtech/areg-sdk/docs/README.md

 ```
-This file is part of AREG IoT SDK.
+This file is part of AREG SDK
 Copyright (c) Aregtech, 2017-2021
 Contact: info[at]aregtech.com
 Website: https://www.aregtech.com